zsteinmetz/uniLDthesis/README.md

 ## Build

 Building PDF files from LaTeX sources requires a complete LaTeX distribution installed on your computer, e.g. TeX Live or MiKTeX.
 See the [LaTeX compendium on Wikibooks](https://en.wikibooks.org/wiki/LaTeX/Installation) for a comprehensive overview and installation instructions.
-The following steps have been tested on Ubuntu Linux.
+The following steps have been tested on Ubuntu Linux using Tex Live 2015.

 ### Using _Make_